 - UE is configured with SSB-based L1-RSRP measurements and periodic L1-RSRP measurement reports on candidate cell (Cell 2) in PUCCH format 2.

-- The UE has performed L3 measurement and SSB based L1-RSRP measurement on cell 2.
+- The UE has performed L3 measurement and SSB based L1-RSRP measurement on Cell 2.

-T1 starts from UE transmitting a valid L1 report on cell 2.
-After receiving the first L1 report on cell 2 during T1, the network sends TCI state activation MAC CE to active TCI state of cell 2 in no later than 100ms.
+T1 starts from UE transmitting a valid L1 report on Cell 2.
+After receiving the first L1 report on Cell 2 during T1, the network sends TCI state activation MAC CE to active TCI state of Cell 2 in no later than 100ms.

 In test 1, CandidateTCI-State#1 is activated.

 In test 2, CandidateTCI-State#1 and CandidateTCI-UL-State#1 are activated.

-For UE incapable of early TCI state activation, network shall not send TCI state activation MAC CE to active TCI state of cell 2.
+For UE incapable of early TCI state activation, network shall not send TCI state activation MAC CE to active TCI state of Cell 2.

 The start of T2 is the instant when PDCCH order to trigger PRACH transmission on Cell 2 is sent to the UE.